heavyk/meaningful-chaos/NEXT-STEPS.md

 https://github.com/libmir/mir-glas

-the downside is that redis can be run now on ARM, which means mobiles, so for the future that may be pretty good. eigen is supposedly optimised for arm neon as well, so full mobile support already exists in C++. with d, mir can probably support it (cause it uses llvm under the hood).
+the downside is that c/c++ can be run now on ARM, which means mobiles, so for the future that may be pretty good. eigen is supposedly optimised for arm neon as well, so full mobile support already exists in C++. with d, mir can probably support it (cause it uses llvm under the hood).

 android support seems pretty good: https://wiki.dlang.org/Build_D_for_Android

 iOS support is pretty much nonexistent.

+### clang stuff

+after the project reaches some size do unity builds: https://github.com/sakra/cotire